Sometimes You Hear the Bullet: Themes

 This episode contains the strongest antiwar message in the first season of M*A*S*H. Although network bosses discouraged the show's writers and producers from creating episodes with controversial content, this episode, combining drama and comedy, was well received.
 Alan Alda cited "Sometimes You Hear the Bullet" as an example of the sort of television he wanted to do, mixing dark and light, and Larry Linville called it the finest example of what the show could accomplish.
 The script for this episode was nominated for a Writers Guild Award.

 In this episode Ron Howard plays an underage 15-year-old Marine.
 He was 18 years old at the time of filming.
+At the time, Howard was best known for playing Opie Taylor in the sitcom The Andy Griffith Show.
+In an episode of its spin-off Gomer Pyle – USMC, the underage Opie runs away from home and attempts to join the Marines.